rpuntaie/blog/information_time_energy.rst

 The values of a variable can occur slowly or fast.
 But that can only be seen, if we have another variable to compare to.
-Our mind has an internal clock, that gives a comparison.
+Our mind has an internal clock that gives a comparison.

 When we run a film in slow or fast motion, we get an idea that the time during film shooting